HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 #### Notes

-Although there are option bits for direction and register type, the assembler will simplify the instruction syntax.
-By deducing the the type of register, the "D" and "M" bits are set by the assembler.
+The move register instructions are all implemented as a "MR" instruction opCode with direction and register type select bits.

 <!--------------------------------------------------------------------------------------------------------->